step-security-bot/rsd/README.md

 # rsd

-`rsd` Rust implemention of something resembling `xxd -e -l 64`.
+`rsd` Rust implementation of something resembling `xxd -e -l 64`.
 Its functionality is limited to looking at the headers of ELF binaries and outputting the details in a mostly- human-readable format.

 ## Why?